tiansiyuan/sh-power/README.md

 ## 模型训练

 ```
-python train.py     # you can also add '--arguments' to change for your setting
+!python train.py     # you can also add '--arguments' to change for your setting

 github: skipping check (not a git repository)
 YOLOv5 🚀 4e4d2b9 torch 1.8.1+cu111 CUDA:0 (NVIDIA GeForce RTX 3070, 7973.6875MB)